4.63.2 LB&I WIIC Practice Network Knowledge Management

 2. Identify emerging issues

-4. Recommend practice unit development and assist with developing and reviewing practice units
+4. Recommend Practice Unit development and assist with developing and reviewing Practice Units

 6. Review and approve content for inclusion in the IRS Virtual Library

-7. Participate in campaign development teams
+7. Participate in campaign development or compliance initiative teams

 9. Encourage field participation in PN network events